When Succession Meets Sanctions

 Boris Titov (Борис Титов) didn’t need wine.
 By 2006, he’d already built substantial wealth through Solvalub Group, his oil and chemical trading empire.
 He held positions of influence—Entrepreneurs’ Rights Commissioner, Chairman of the Russian Wine Union.
 Financially, he’d won.
 So why wine?
 Why Abrau-Durso (Абрау-Дюрсо)?

-Abrau-Durso offered all three.
+Abrau-Durso offered everything he sought.
 Founded by imperial decree in 1870 for sparkling wine production, the estate combined terroir, infrastructure, and cultural significance that no amount of capital alone could replicate.
-Lake Abrau’s microclimate created ideal conditions.
-Underground tunnels hand-carved during the czarist era—5.5 kilometres, extended by Moscow Metro builders in the 1980s—provided perfect aging environments.
+Lake Abrau’s microclimate—warm days tempered by Black Sea breezes, cold nights that slow grape ripening and concentrate flavour—created ideal conditions for méthode traditionnelle.
+Underground tunnels hand-carved during the czarist era—5.5 kilometres, extended by Moscow Metro builders in the 1980s—provided perfect aging environments with naturally stable temperatures.
 And the brand carried 136 years of Russian wine heritage, battered by Soviet mismanagement but still intact.

-Titov’s SVL Group paid roughly $20 million for a 58% controlling stake in December 2006.
+Titov’s SVL Group paid roughly $20 million for a 58% controlling stake in December 2006—a price that reflected the estate’s degraded state rather than its potential.
 As Chairman of the Russian Wine Union, he had convening power to shape industry-wide strategy.
 As Entrepreneurs’ Rights Commissioner, he understood the regulatory dynamics that would determine whether Russian wine could compete internationally.
 And as controlling shareholder, he had the platform to prove it deserved serious attention.
+He invested heavily in modernisation: French winemaking equipment, international consultants, replanting programmes that replaced Soviet-era bulk varietals with quality clones suited to the terroir.

 Under his ownership, Abrau-Durso expanded to 4,100 hectares of vineyards and 66.86 million bottles annual production—Russia’s largest sparkling wine producer, a tourism destination drawing more than 150,000 visitors annually.
+The tourism operation was itself strategic: visitors who tasted wine at the estate became brand ambassadors in Moscow, St Petersburg, and beyond.
 By 2010, the first international medals arrived at IWSC London.
 In 2021, Abrau-Durso was named “Rising Star Champion” at the Champagne & Sparkling Wine World Championships—the most promising producer worldwide.
+For a brand that had been making industrial plonk fifteen years earlier, the trajectory was extraordinary.

 The first years went well.
 Pavel acquired Vedernikov (Ведерников) Winery for $50–60 million in 2015—adding 1,000 hectares of vineyards with 40% indigenous Cossack grape varieties—along with Loza Winery and Yubileinaya Winery.
+The Vedernikov acquisition was particularly significant: its indigenous Krasnostop Zolotovsky and Tsimlyansky Cherny grapes gave Abrau-Durso a portfolio of uniquely Russian varietals that no competitor could replicate, a strategic asset for any future push into markets that valued authenticity and origin stories.
 By 2023, Abrau-Durso was producing 66.86 million bottles annually with 57.8% ownership by Boris and 32% by Pavel—control firmly within the founding family.
 International recognition continued building.
 Awards accumulated.
 European distributors carried Abrau-Durso alongside established French and Italian sparkling wines.

 Pavel was executing the strategy his father had built, proving he could lead the empire Boris had rescued.
+The succession appeared textbook: a smooth, gradual handover with the successor demonstrating competence through measured expansion.
 Then March 2022 arrived.

 Pavel was eight years into his leadership.
 He’d proven he could manage growth and execute acquisitions.
 But everything successful so far had happened within the framework his father had established—stable European markets, functioning international trade, predictable rules.
 Now the rules had changed completely, and Boris—while still involved in governance—wasn’t running operations.
 The decisions were Pavel’s alone.

 The math was unforgiving.
 The domestic Russian market alone couldn’t support 4,100 hectares of vineyards and 66.86 million bottles at premium positioning.
-Retreating to volume-focused commodity pricing would destroy the quality reputation Boris had built.
+Russia’s wine consumption was growing—up 20% over the previous decade—but the premium segment remained small, concentrated in Moscow and St Petersburg.
+Retreating to volume-focused commodity pricing would destroy the quality reputation Boris had built and surrender the premium positioning that justified the entire investment thesis.
 But pivoting East meant building distribution networks 4,000 miles away, in a market where consumers associated sparkling wine with Champagne, Prosecco, and Cava—not Russia.

 The result that mattered came in December 2024: China Eastern Airlines contracted for 36,000 bottles of Abrau-Durso for its business class service—making it the first Russian wine supplier to an international airline.
+Airline contracts carry significance far beyond their volume.
+Every business-class passenger who drinks Abrau-Durso on a Shanghai-to-Moscow flight encounters the brand in a context that implies quality vetting by professional sommeliers—a credibility transfer that no amount of advertising can replicate.
 The order was commercial, but its significance was larger: Russian sparkling wine had achieved quality credibility sufficient for premium international channels, through execution that Pavel led independent of his father.

 In September 2024, Pavel was named one of the Top 1,000 Russian Managers, recognised as Best Senior Executive in Consumer Goods—credibility earned through measurable results during crisis, not inherited.
 “China is, of course, our main investment export direction,” he said in July 2025.
 Not hedging.
 Focusing.